 As such, this Adobe After Effects alternative is a perfect piece of video editing and effects software for beginners or anyone looking for a streamlined user experience.

-Best Paid After Effects Alternatives
+Best Paid After Effects Alternatives in 2022

 You may think that After Effects sets the standard for professional digital visual effects.
 However, across the different creative industries, there are a number of paid-for After Effects alternative apps to consider.
 Read on to learn more!